geoffjay/git-update/README.md

 which is fine, but why not doing something easier.
 The goal of this project is to do the same thing with the command `git update`.

+## Develop

+The simplest way to install during development is with `cargo install --path .` which will add the binary to the `cargo` bin directory.

 ## License